Skip to content

 4. if the client does have access, proxy the request to Electric and stream the response back to the client

-When using the Typescript client, you can pass a fetchWrapper to the Electric client which adds your Authorization header when Electric requests shape data.
+When using the Typescript client, you can pass in a headers option to add an Authorization header.

 tsx